ronaldoussoren/pyobjc/docs/notes/using-nsxpcinterface.rst

 The Foundation class ``NSXPCInterface`` requires an Objective-C protocol to define the API of the interface.
-Those protocols cannot be defined in Python using :class:`objc.formal_protocol` because the Cocoa class requires some data ("extended method sigantures") that cannot be registered using the public API for the Objectie-C runtime.
+Those protocols cannot be defined in Python using :class:`objc.formal_protocol` because the Cocoa class requires some data ("extended method signatures") that cannot be registered using the public API for the Objectie-C runtime.